dynamsoft-rd-0/dbrjs-wechat-miniprogram/README.md

 # dynamsoft barcode reader JS for wechat miniprogram

+This project is developed based on dbrjs 11.2.5000.

 ## Fastest way to test in a real mobile

 You can replace `appid` as your `test account` in `project.config.json` file.
 Then restart `WeChat Developer Tools` for the changes to take effect.